sorear/september-ddb/README.md

 There are many details to work out here.

 * Eviction: This is clearly needed for a functioning cache hierarchy but has barely been designed.
-Since topounbase uses inclusive caching, an eviction at an intermediate level forces lower levels to evict;
+Since hunbase uses inclusive caching, an eviction at an intermediate level forces lower levels to evict;
 this could prove problematic for anything that has outstanding read requests.

 * Modularity: Especially as the view system grows, the functionality associated with a system will become quite large.
-Can we, in any meaningful way, declare the view system to be "not part of topounbase" and firewall its complexity?
+Can we, in any meaningful way, declare the view system to be "not part of hunbase" and firewall its complexity?

 * Deletion: Deleting data with tombstones is easy enough.
 It is not clear how we could decide when tombstones can safely be removed.